helabenkhalfallah/hands-on-tools-devtools/README.md

-# Hands-on Tools: DevTools - Inefficient Application Demo
+# Inefficient Application Analysis wit Tools and Devtools 🚀

 This repository demonstrates common **memory leaks**, **inefficiencies**, and **performance issues** in React applications.
 It serves as a practical tool to showcase how to identify, debug, and fix these problems using **Chrome DevTools** tools, including **Lighthouse**, **Performance**, **Memory**, **Network**, **Record**, **Coverage**, and **Source** tabs.